1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Position Pros Cons

-Left side (LSD) Best for reducing acid exposure May cause shoulder discomfort
+Left side (LSD) Reduces acid exposure May cause shoulder discomfort

 Right side (RSD) Comfortable for some Increases reflux episodes

-Flat on back Even pressure distribution Highest risk of nighttime heartburn
+Flat on back Even pressure distribution Maximum risk of nighttime heartburn

-Elevated head & torso Uses gravity to limit acid backflow Requires special pillow or adjustable bed
+Elevated head & torso Gravity limits acid backflow Requires wedge pillow or adjustable bed

 5. How to Sleep Better with Acid Reflux

-– Go to bed and wake up at the same time daily.
+Go to bed and wake up at consistent times.

 5.3.
 Limit Screen Time

-– Turn off TVs, phones, and computers at least 30 minutes before bed.
+Turn off TV, mobile, or computer 30 minutes before bed.

-– Blue light can disrupt your natural sleep-wake cycle.
+Blue light can disrupt your natural sleep cycle.

 6.1.
 Chew Sugar-Free Gum